 Below are the shampoo ingredients – unfortunately a little bit more hefty of a list which I’m not the biggest fan of.
 I actually did look into Lush for this exact reason about 2 or 3 years ago.
 Lush’s shampoo and conditioners smell pretty good for the most part and they are all natural but they’re almost too natural for me.
 For me, they “thickened” my hair by physically coating the strands with some sort of waxy material.
 This made my hair less frizzy but overall heavier and actually over time caused it to thin.

-This is me a 1 year later after using Biolage, eating well which maybe wasn’t so great for my hips and omega 3s (I’ve just realized 2 out of the 3 pictures on this post are of me holding babies – guess it makes my hair look extra good!):
+This is my hair a 1 year later after using Biolage, eating well (which maybe wasn’t so great for my hips!) and getting lots of omega 3s.

-Eating well is also one thing that will do wonders for your hair although I know there’s a fine balance between eating well and eating too much so that you’re figure suffers.
+Eating well is also one thing that will do wonders for your hair.
+But there’s a fine balance between eating well and eating so much that your figure suffers.
 Obviously, we’d all like to eat well and exercise enough to compensate but busy lifestyles can make that super tricky.

-If you are interested in trying it, I’ve listed the products I personally use below:
+If you are interested in trying Biolage, here are links to the products I personally use: